 The water-tightness of where the floor meets the walls of the room needs to be carefully thought through, too, as if the junction of wall and floor moves, you could have disastrous leaks.
 A good solution is to carry the floor covering up the walls, particularly in shower areas.

 Ventilation is very important when planning out wet room ideas and design.
 And, a statutory requirement in a bathroom without an window that can open.
 Aim to site an extraction system in a location that is both inconspicuous and requires the shortest route for a duct to the outside.

 Lighting a wet room

 A flexible bathroom lighting ideas will ensure the wet room is bright enough for tasks such as shaving and putting on make-up, but can have a relaxing ambience for showering.

 Downlights can provide the room with good overall light, while task lighting around mirrors will make precision tasks easy.
-For plenty of bathroom lighting ideas be sure to read our guide.
 Wet room lighting must be suitable for the zone of the room it’s in, determined by its proximity to a water source, so make sure you have a thorough understanding on bathroom lighting zones and always work with a registered electrician.

 Heating a wet room